technancy/ruby-katas/README.md

 *Add more:*

-Go web.archive.org and add more from the captures.
+Go to web.archive.org and add more from the captures.

 http://web.archive.org/web/20131016085045/http:/codekata.pragprog.com/2007/01/kata_fourteen_t.html